 With the housing market significantly rising in cost, it has led to the popularity of rental properties in recent years, which in turn, is beneficial for landlords looking to make an extra income.
 However, while it may seem like an easy method of making a profit on your property, there is a vast amount of preparation that needs to be undertaken to turn the prospect into a reality.
+Property investment companies offer valuable advice on the types of rental properties you could invest in and the pros and cons when it comes to getting the most out of your investment.
 If you have never let your property out before, but it is something you may be interested in, you may find these below tips useful:

 Before potential tenants view a property, make sure that every room is cleaned, and all of the necessary maintenance work has been carried out.
 This may mean having to move existing furnishings out of the property temporarily and placing them in a storage unit from StorageArea.
 If you plan on putting the furnishings back in the property for tenants to use, you’ll need to take out a more in-depth insurance policy.